puppetlabs/puppetdb/documentation/api/query/v3/nodes.markdown

 #### Response format

-The response is the same format as for the [/v1/status](../v1/status.html) endpoint.
+The response is a JSON array of node names that match the predicates, sorted in ascending order:

+`["foo.example.com", "bar.example.com", "baz.example.com"]`

 ### `GET /v3/nodes/<NODE>/facts`